saksham0601/projectN/01_documentation/01_specs/spec_doc.md

 Features: The insert dropdown menu allows the user to use this app for more than just the plain text document features.
 Inserting a file or an image connects the user to what they are learning and

 ![flash-card-dropdown](imgs/flash_card.png)
 Features: This is the first sketch for Flashcard drop down menu.
-It will allow the user to create a new flash card set and, if wanted, to visualize it on a split screen.
+It will allow the user to create a new flash card set and, if wanted, to visualize it on a split scpepareen.

 ![quiz-dropdown](imgs/quiz_dropdown.png)
 Features: This is the first sketch for Quiz drop down menu.
 It will allow the user to create a new quiz set and, if wanted, to visualize it on a split screen.